Anti-Corruption Policy & Procedures

 b) appointed to or currently holding an Exposed Position.

-18.3 Human Resources Department shall maintain records to identify which EMICO Personnel have received training, and produce, communicate and update the training schedule in conjunction with MD.
+18.3 Human Resources Department shall maintain records to identify which EMICO Personnel have received training, and produce, communicate and update the training schedule in conjunction with EC.

 19) Audit and Compliance